-Even if the water in your pool is clean and sparkling, having dirt on the bottom of the pool just looks awful and unappealing to swim in.
-So you need to clean it.
+Even if the water in your pool is clean and sparkling, dirt on the bottom of the pool just looks awful and is unappealing to swim in, so you need to clean it.

-How to get dirt out of pool?
-The easiest way to clean dirt from the bottom of a pool is to vacuum the pool using a pool vac.
-If there is lots of dirt then this is best carried out with the multiport valve on waste otherwise it can be done on the filter setting and backwash afterward to expel any dirt.
+How do you get dirt out of a pool?
+The easiest way to clean dirt from the bottom of a pool is to vacuum it using a pool vacuum.
+If there is lots of dirt, this is best carried out with the multiport valve on waste; otherwise, it can be done on the filter setting and backwashed afterward to expel any dirt.

-You can get dirt on the bottom of your pool in a number of ways including the wind blowing it in, children throwing it in or if there is a problem with your DE (diatomaceous earth) filter if you have one instead of a sand filter.
+Dirt can get on the bottom of your pool in several ways, including the wind blowing it in, children throwing it in or if there is a problem with your DE (diatomaceous earth) filter, if you have one instead of a sand filter.

 How To Clean the bottom of a pool: To clean dirt from the bottom of a pool, follow these steps: 1.
 Use a pool net or skimmer to remove large debris.
 2. Brush the pool’s walls to loosen dirt.
 3. Vacuum the pool either manually or using a robotic pool cleaner.
 4. You should shock the pool to kill any algae or bacteria.
 Regular maintenance and filtration will help prevent future dirt buildup.

-How to clean dirt from bottom of pool
+How to clean dirt from the bottom of the pool

-Follow these steps to properly clean dirt from the bottom of your pool.
+Follow these steps to clean dirt from the bottom of your pool properly.

 Step 1 – Brush the pool sides

-To ensure any dirt that may be on the sides of the pool is also cleaned it is good practice to go around the pool and brush the sides to allow any dirt to fall to the bottom.
+To ensure any dirt on the sides of the pool is also cleaned, it is good practice to go around the pool and brush the sides to allow dirt to fall to the bottom.

 Step 2 – Use a pool net